 Dr Gary Robertshaw

+Fair trade coffee.
 Coffee is the second most traded commodity in the world after oil.
-Coffee is everywhere, cafes, sandwich shops, restaurants, bars, supermarkets and specialist outlets such as Starbucks and Costa.
+Coffee is everywhere, cafes, sandwich shops, restaurants, bars, supermarkets and specialist outlets.
 Millions of us drink coffee everyday but few stop to wonder what environmental impact it has, how it was made and if any of the huge profits from coffee sales filter down to the people actually growing the beans.

 Did you know, for example, that according to a report in the Guardian third world coffee farmers typically receive just 10 per cent of the eventual retail price?
 Or that most coffee growing regions exist alongside some of the most vulnerable ecosystems on earth?